sclosaf/NonSense-Generator/docs/Manual.md

   successfull tests and time spent for each test

 - **Google Cloud Language** (com.google.cloud:google-cloud-language):
-  Used for natural language analysis, through which the chosen sentences can be analysed, requires API key, it's important to remember to insert the owned service account key, in .json format.
+  Used for natural language analysis, through which the chosen sentences can be analyzed, requires API key, it's important to remember to insert the owned service account key, in .json format.

 - **Gson** (com.google.code.gson:gson):